 "A phenomenal organization at a great price!
 I can't say enough good things about EXARC.
 The talented and dedicated staff work hard to make this the premiere international society for Experimental Archaeology and Archaeological Open-Air Museums."

-Tim Messner Ph.D.
-Professor of anthropology at the State University of New York at Potsdam, USA
+Prof Dr Tim Messner, State University of New York at Potsdam, USA

 “EXARC not only recognises the gap that is often identified between archaeological research and experimentation, but they also act to bridge it.
 Many valuable tools are provided to meet this goal.
 Through their unique work, I can only imagine the dialogue between experimental archaeology and academic investigations intensifying in the years to come.”